Alumni Fellows in Ecological Justice 2026

 - Ursula Münster joined the RCC in 2015 as the director of graduate programs, overseeing the Environmental Studies Certificate Program while working on a research project titled “Elephant Encounters: Living With Wildlife in Times of Extinction”;

-- as a member of the 2015/2016 fellowship cohort Cindy Ott addressed “Biscuits and Buffalo: Squashing Myths about Food in Indian Country”;
+- Cindy Ott, a member of the 2015/2016 fellowship cohort, addressed “Biscuits and Buffalo: Squashing Myths about Food in Indian Country”;

 - Amy Moran-Thomas researched “Metabola: Planetary Health and the Global Diabetes Epidemic in Belize” during her fellowship in 2017;

-- in 2018, Javier Puente came to the RCC as a Carson Fellow to work on “Arid Pastures and Violent Paths: El Niño 1982–1983 and the Environmental Making of Sendero Luminoso” while Irus Braverman developed “The Nature of Occupation: Nature Reserves, National Parks, and Archeological Sites in the Occupied West Bank”;
+- Javier Puente came to the RCC as a Carson Fellow in 2018 to work on “Arid Pastures and Violent Paths: El Niño 1982–1983 and the Environmental Making of Sendero Luminoso”;

 We are certain that the entire RCC community eagerly looks forward to discovering the unique research projects of each alumni fellow.